Gioele-M/biospyder_app/README.md

 ### Usage
-_Once the server is running, or the heroku server has responded, you will find yourself in the landing page, where you can upload a .fasta or .csv file containing genomic sequences._
+_Once the server is running, or the heroku server has responded, you will find yourself on the landing page, where you can upload a .fasta or .csv file containing genomic sequences._
 ![landing page](/assets/landing.png)